freon4dsl/Freon-documentation/docu-content/030_Examples/050_Website_Integration/010_Getting_Language_Information/+page.md

 ## Initialization of the State Variable

-Before the start of the web application we need to initialize the `langInfo` state variable.
+Before the start of the web app we need to initialize the `langInfo` state variable.
 We have chosen to do this in a Svelte hook (see <a href="https://svelte.dev/docs/kit/hooks" target="_blank">SvelteKit Hooks</a>), because it needs to be done only once.
 We use the `configureExternals` and `configureLoggers` functions from the DSL, as well as the `LanguageEnvironment`.